sokcheng/Kitsuchan-NG/COMMANDS.md

 ## sha3
 Convert a phrase into its SHA-3 hash.

-* text = The text to convert.
+* phrase = The text to convert.

 ## slap
-Slap a member!
+Slap a user!

-* member - The member to be slapped.
+* user - The user to be slapped.

 ## smug
 Smug!

 ## stare
-Stare at a member!
+Stare at a user!

-* member - The member to be stared at.
+* user - The user to be stared at.

+## stop
+None

 ## sudo
 Fetch the sudo comic from xkcd.

 ## tickle
-Tickle a member!
+Tickle a user!

-* member - The member to be tickled.
+* user - The user to be tickled.

 ## to
 Subcommands that encode plaintext. (e.g. to binary)

 ## triggered
 Triggered!

+## ubuntunews
+### Aliases: unews, omgubuntu
+Fetch the latest Ubuntu Linux news.

 ## uload
 ### Aliases: unload, uloade